 Appellate Division law clerks write briefs, with supervision, which are filed in the Court of Appeals.
 If they have completed their second year of law school and are certified, their names appear on their briefs and they may appear and argue before the Court of Appeals.

 The pay for law clerks does not include benefits, except as required by law.
 The term of appointment usually is three months for summer and nine months for the school year, and is subject to renewal, but is statutorily subject to termination at any time without cause.
 Summer clerks are expected to work full 40 hour weeks.
 Arrangements can be made to allow a vacation, but the Department expects a minimum commitment of at least ten weeks during the summer.
 Clerks generally are appointed for up to 20 hours per week during the school year, averaged out during the nine month term of the appointment.
-Time off is allowed during finals, and those who remain in the geographic area during vacations can work full time to make up for time missed during finals.
+Time off is allowed during finals, and those who remain in the geographic area during vacations can work full time.
 Many summer appointments are made contingent upon continued availability of the clerk during the succeeding school year.

 Law Clerk recruitment begins in December each year.
 Specific dates will be announced here each year.
 Please check back with us if the dates for this year are not currently posted.

 - One-page Cover Letter explaining: 1) Why you are interested in working for the Oregon Department of Justice, and (2) your experience that makes you a good candidate.

 - Resume (1-2 pages)

 If you have questions about the law clerk program, please send an email to firstname.lastname@example.org and we will be happy to tell you more.
 If there are particular areas of the Department that are of interest to you, please let us know in the email and we'll direct your question to that section.